'I Am Happy Because I Survived': Refugee Writer Is Free After Years In Detention

 "But I think it is the first time that I feel that I am happy because I survived."

-For years, Boochani has sought to shed light on the plight of asylum-seekers like him, many of whom continue to languish in a kind of purgatory off the coast of Australia.
+For years, Boochani has sought to shed light on the plight of asylum-seekers like him who have languished in a kind of purgatory off the coast of Australia.
 The country struck a deal with Papua New Guinea in 2013 to forcibly hold asylum-seekers in what the Australian government has labeled "offshore processing centres" — and what others have called sites of "indefinite despair" or outright torture.

 "So much about the Australian policy, the border politics in Australia, is surreal," Omid Tofighian, the translator who helped compose Boochani's memoir, told NPR earlier this year.
 "You know, it has this really absurd quality about it and this kind of unfathomable nature to it — and it's also horrific."